 Tourists in foreign nations are often very easy prey for scammers.
 But forewarned is forearmed, so read the following descriptions of scams and suggestions as to how to avoid being ripped off.

-When you get into a taxi and start to drive, the driver will inform you that the meter is broken and charge you a ridiculous price.
+When you get into a taxi, the driver will inform you that the meter is broken and try to charge you a ridiculous price.
 This is a very common scam.
 You should always negotiate the fare before you get into the cab, or ensure the meter is actually working.
 If the cab driver refuses to turn on the meter or tells you it's cheaper without the meter, get out and hail another cab.

 This common travel scam happens largely with cab drivers.
 While en-route to your hotel, the driver will tell you your hotel is either closed or overbooked and then take you to a more expensive hotel where the driver receives a nice fat commission.
 So just call your hotel in advance and make sure that it is open and even ask if they offer shuttle service and if so, schedule a pickup.
 If the cab driver still tells you that the hotel is not available, insist that he take you there anyway or get out of the cab.